 The tax credit is applied against the employer’s share of Social Security tax liabilities and is reported on your quarterly Form 941.

-In order to qualify for the credit, your business generally needs to tick all three boxes below.
+In order to qualify for the research and development credit, your business generally needs to tick all three boxes below.
 Your business must:

 - Have less than $5 million of gross receipts

 - Have gross receipts for five years or less

 Businesses in any industry qualify for the credit if they’re actively developing new products or processes.